GoogleCloudPlatform/jit-groups/doc/site/sources/docs/index.md

 they provide fewer security safeguards than security groups and are therefore not well-suited for managing access to resources.

-## Separate organizational groups and security groups
+## Separate organizational groups and access groups

-JIT Groups can help you separate organizational groups and security groups:
+JIT Groups can help you separate organizational groups and access groups:

 +   **Organizational groups** are groups that model the organizational structure, and they're often based on departments, teams, or reporting structures.
 You can continue to manage these groups using Entra ID, Okta,